Ethics

 Scientific Advisory Board

-This is an independent board that will advise on the standard of the research in AIMS-2-TRIALS.
-It will also monitor progress of the project by taking part in annual meetings.
-The board will make recommendations to improve research performance when and where needed.
+This is an independent board that advise on the standard of the research in AIMS-2-TRIALS.
+It also monitors progress of the project by taking part in annual meetings.
+The board makes recommendations to improve research performance when and where needed.
 It consists of four members who are world leading experts in their respective research fields.
 These fields represent three key parts of the project:

 Autism